 The KSOP is intended to qualify as an employee stock ownership plan as defined in Section 4975(e)(7) of the Internal Revenue Code (the "Code"), a stock bonus plan under Section 401(a) of the Code and a cash or deferred plan under Section 401(k) of the Code and is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
-Prior to August 1, 2012, McGrath RentCorp (the "Company") maintained two separate qualified plans, one of which was known as the McGrath RentCorp Employee Stock Ownership Plan ("ESOP") and the other of which was known as the McGrath RentCorp 401(k) Plan ("McGrath 401(k)").
-Effective August 1, 2012, the Company merged the McGrath 401(k) Plan and the 401(k) plan covering the employees of Enviroplex, Inc. (a wholly owned subsidiary of the Company) "Enviroplex 401(k)", into the ESOP, and renamed and restated the resulting plan, which is now the KSOP.
+Prior to August 1, 2012, McGrath RentCorp (the "Company") maintained two separate qualified plans, one of which was known as the McGrath RentCorp Employee Stock Ownership Plan ("ESOP") and the other of which was known as the McGrath RentCorp Employee Stock Ownership Plan ("ESOP") and the other of which was known as the McGrath RentCorp Employee Stock Ownership Plan ("ESOP") and the other of which was known as the mcGrath RentCorp 401(k) Plan ("McGrath 401(k)").
+Effective August 1, 2012, the Company merged the McGrath 401(k) Plan and the 401(k) plan covering the employees of Enviroplex, Inc. (a wholly owned subsidiary of the Company) ("Enviroplex 401(k)"), into the ESOP, and renamed and restated the resulting plan, which is now the KSOP.
 The assets of these two 401(k) plans were transferred to the KSOP.
-These financial statements, therefore, reflect the performance of the ESOP until August 1, 2012 and the performance of the KSOP, inclusive of transferred funds, thereafter.